Syrian opposition (2011–2024): History

 While rebel forces initially made significant advances against government forces, the Iranian and Russian interventions in support of the Assad regime shifted the balance of the conflict.
 Syrian rebel forces were also under attack by the Islamic State as the conflict became multi-sided.
 Ba'athist forces gradually recaptured most rebel strongholds except the Idlib Governorate and Turkish-occupied zones.
 A major battle between rebel groups and government forces took place in Aleppo, which was recaptured by the regime in late 2016.
 In the meantime, Syrian opposition groups, including the Syrian National Coalition, tried to negotiate with the regime as part of a peace process that failed to produce results.
 The Syrian National Coalition remained fraught with internal conflict and leadership problems.
 Qatar and Saudi Arabia competed for influence over it.
 Eventually, the Istanbul-based SNC became essentially a platform for Turkish influence and lost much of its international clout.

 In late 2016, the Syrian Interim Government relocated its headquarters to the city of Azaz in North Syria and began to execute some authority in the area.
 From 2017, the opposition government in the Idlib Governorate was challenged by the rival Syrian Salvation Government, backed by the Islamist faction Hayat Tahrir al-Sham (HTS).
 Moreover, in the areas it nominally controlled, the SIG remained wholly dependent on Turkish support.
 As of 2022, the Syrian opposition had to deal with Turkey's willingness to normalize relations with the Assad regime.
-This, together with Turkey's local interference and its handling of the Syrian refugees situation, led in July 2024 to anti-Turkish riots in opposition-held areas.
+This, together with Turkey's local interference and its handling of the Syrian refugee situation, led in July 2024 to anti-Turkish riots in opposition-held areas.

+In January 2025, opposition groups announced their disbandment during the Syrian Revolution Victory Conference, with areas in green being under their control at the time.

 In late 2024, opposition forces led a series of lightning offensives, routing Ba'athist forces and taking Damascus on December 8.
 The regime collapsed as Bashar al-Assad fled to Moscow.
 On December 10, Mohammed al-Bashir, previously head of the Syrian Salvation Government, became prime minister of the Syrian transitional government that replaced both the SSG and the last Ba'athist government in Damascus.
 With one exception, all ministers in the transitional government previously held similar portfolios in the SSG.
-Ahmed al-Sharaa, head of HTS, became regarded as Syria's de facto leader.
-In January 2025, he was formally named Syria's president by the Syrian General Command.
+Ahmed al-Sharaa, leader of HTS, became regarded as Syria's de facto head of state.
+In January 2025, opposition groups held the Syrian Revolution Victory Conference, where the Syrian General Command formally announced al-Sharaa as the interim president of Syria.
+Additionally, opposition groups agreed to disband themselves and integrate into the newly reformed Syrian Armed Forces.